tjheffner/jekyll-portfolio/_posts/2015-09-29-why-pattern-lab.md

 **"Simple, rapid, iterative generation of HTML, CSS, Javascript, and other assets expressly for the purpose of informing - and consumption by - builds in more complex systems."**

 The rapid, iterative generation of assets provides developers(/designers/teams/clients) with some enormous benefits.
-Pixel-perfect design comps rarely, if ever, translate exactly to the web.
-They are a wonderful starting point, but with the multitude of screen sizes available to users today, it's practically impossible to match the comps entirely.
+Pixel-perfect design comps are a wonderful starting point, but with the multitude of screen sizes available to users today, it's practically impossible to translate comps exactly to the web.
 That's where iteration comes in-- quickly see what works and what doesn't, across all aspects of the design.

-* Solve problems early, before complex backend dev
+* Solve problems early, before complex back-end dev
 * Test UX early with real code
 * Easily updateable designs
 * Shared design vocabulary